 • Freeze your chocolates for ½ hour to make them set.

-• Pop out the chocolates by allowing them to sit out of the freezer for a minute or two, then turn the mold upside down and give a little push on the silicone part of the mold.
+• Pop the chocolates out by letting them sit at room temperature for a minute or two, then turn the mold upside down and gently push on the silicone part of the mold.

 • Drizzle additional chocolate or white chocolate over them if you wish.